 This is an extremely common condition!
 A large majority of us get sinusitis at least once or twice a year.
 There is a myriad of factors that can cause sinusitis, including exposure to cigarette smoke or a weak immune system.
 Symptoms of sinusitis include pain or pressure in the nasal area, your nose being completely blocked, inability to discern smells, a runny nose and a chesty cough, sometimes with phlegm.

 For more acute and serious sinusitis infections, this may even result in you developing a fever or halitosis (bad breath) as your upper respiratory tract is compromised.
 If your nasal discharge has a distinct green or yellow colour, it is likely to be a bacterial sinus infection.
 As the ear, nose and throat areas are all connected, some patients report headaches and ear pain as well whilst suffering from acute sinusitis symptoms.
+If you have issues with sinusitis, consider visiting ENT Surgeons.

 Effective medication for Sinusitis